Anshumaan-Chauhan02/Recipe-Infusion/README.md

 ### How to Run<a name="run"></a>
 Except training (due to computational limitations) of the LLMs all of the code was implemented in Google Colab.
 We have listed the steps that needed to be followed for a successful implementation of the project.
 1) Download all the .ipynb files and upload them in a new folder on Google Drive named 'Project 685'
-2) Download all the Recipe Datasets and upload the zip files on the Drive
+2) Download all the Recipe Datasets and add to top level folder 'Project 685'
 3) Run RecipeDataset.ipynb to get the 'Final_dataset' file, which consists of the preprocessed concatenated dataset
-4) Run Statistics.ipynb file to know some statistics about the datasets [OPTIONAL]
+4) Run Statistics.ipynb file to display some statistics about the datasets [OPTIONAL]
 5) Run Recipe_Generation_DistilGPT.ipynb to get the finetuned recipe generation model and Recipe generations
 6) Download the Text Style Transfer datasets.
-Create a new sub-folder {persona}_TST.
-For example, Taylor_TST
+Create a new sub-folder {persona}_TST. (ex.
+Taylor_TST)
-7) Upload the datasets for Taylor and Trump in the sub-folder, whereas for Shakespeare and Michael in the main folder
+7) Upload the .zip datasets for Taylor and Trump in their respective sub-folders.
+For Shakespeare and Michael add unzipped .csv files to top level folder
 8) Run the Preprocess_TST_dataset.ipynb and Shakespeare_and_Scripts_Preprocessing.ipynb to get the appropriate formatted dataset for Back translation
-9) Run BackTranslation.ipynb to get a parallel dataset for Taylor, Trump and Shakespeare
+9) Run BackTranslation.ipynb to get a parallel dataset for Taylor, Trump and Michael
-10) Run TST_Architecture.ipynb file to get the finetuned TST models
+10) Run TST_Architecture.ipynb file to get the finetuned TST models and generate final outputs